seektan/TGCommon/README.md

 - use classList in modern browser
 - addClass/removeClass only takes one className (the arguments should not contains space)

+### 2014-06-19

+- charset problem in IE . set charset first , then set src

 ## MIT License

 Copyright (C) 2014 ikitty